 When approached rapidly or grasped, they roll onto their backs, dive, or swim away rapidly, righting themselves only when some distance away.
 Entering the water carefully so as to not scare mantas away will greatly increase the enjoyment of your encounter and protect them from injury.
 Hovering and staying still will eventually allow the manta ray to approach you.
 It’s best to position yourself a long the bottom or near a cleaning station to observe them close up.

 Touching a manta ray, even if they present their bellies for a rub, will remove some of the mucus that protects them against marine infections.
+Never touch a manta ray.
 Stay within their vision and let them decide if they want to approach you.
 Although some manta rays seem to enjoy the bubbles from the SCUBA unit on their bellies, avoid exhaling bubbles into their face, as it may scare them off.

-Flash photography and video doesn’t seem to bother the manta ray, but do not disturb them if they are engage in feeding, cleaning or mating.
-Direct eye contact is considered a friendly connection, which they also seem to enjoy.
-Remember to never ride on one, even though it may appear as if they present themselves for a ride.
+Flash photography and video doesn’t seem to bother the manta rays of Indonesia, but do not disturb them if they are engage in feeding, cleaning or mating.
+Mantas occasionally seem to enjoy direct eye contact with divers.
+Remember to never touch or attempt to ride on one.

 Even though mantas have up to 300 rows of small peg shaped teeth (the size of pin heads) only on the lower jaw, they really are gigantic filter-feeders, preying on planktonic crustaceans and small schooling bony fishes.

-The 2 fleshy lobes of cephalic fins are unrolled and held at a downward angle to create a funnel guiding prey into their enormous mouth.
+The 2 fleshy lobes of cephalic fins unroll at a downward angle to create a funnel guiding prey into their enormous mouth.
 Feeding often occurs near or at the surface where plankton accumulates.
-They may simply swim along allowing plankton to pass into their mouths, or if it is concentrated they may practise “barrel swimming” ‘head-over-heels’ to make the most of the localised bounty.
-They have also been seen to feed by swimming along the seabed if the plankton is concentrated near the floor.
+They may simply swim along allowing plankton to pass into their mouths.
+Mantas may practise “barrel swimming” when plankton concentration is dense to make the most of the localised bounty.
+They occasionally feed by swimming along the seabed when plankton is near the floor.

-The manta ray is ovoviviparous with a usual litter size of 2 – each pup wrapped in a thin-shell that hatches inside the mother, later to be born alive.
+Manta rays are ovoviviparous – the pup develops in a thin-shell that hatches inside the mother, later to be born alive, wrapped around itself.
+The female gives birth to 1 pup, or 2 in rare occurrences.
 Birth occurs in relatively shallow water, where the young remain for several years before expanding their range further offshore.
-Like sharks and other rays, mantas are fertilized internally.
+Like sharks and other rays, mantas are fertilised internally.

 This area includes South Africa, Madagascar, Mozambique to Somalia; in the Gulf of Aden, Red Sea, Arabian Sea, the Bay of Bengal, Burma (Myanmar), Thailand, Malaysia, Indonesia, Philippines, Cambodia to southern Japan, northern Australia, Micronesia, New Caledonia, Fiji, New Guinea, Solomon Islands, Hawaii, southern California to northern Peru, North Carolina to southern Brazil, the Azores, and Senegal to Liberia.

-Found in every tropical ocean, mantas stand apart as the largest of all rays; but just as they are obtaining star status with scuba divers, promising increased eco-tourism revenues, their populations around the globe are in peril.
+Found in every tropical ocean, mantas stand apart as the largest of all rays; but just as mantas reached star status with scuba divers, promising increased eco-tourism revenues, their populations around the globe plummeted.

 The harvest of manta rays in eastern Indonesia has increased exponentially in just a few years.
-It has been estimated that over 1,500 mantas have been taken over a period of 6 months.
 In the Philippines, increasing pressure on local fisheries has forced fishermen to look to these giant rays as an alternative meat source.

-Another factor leading to increased manta ray harvests is the new demand for brachial gill plates which are used in traditional Chinese medicine.
-Its skin has also been exploited for such as wallets and handbags.
-Overall this represents a 10-fold increase in farming over historic levels and it is feared that this increased harvest will spread to the Western Pacific.
+Another factor leading to increased manta ray harvests is the new demand for brachial gill plates for traditional Chinese medicine.
+Skin is also exploited for such as wallets and handbags.
+Overall this represents a 10-fold increase in farming over historic levels.
+It is feared that this increased harvest will spread to the Western Pacific.

 When it was discovered that entire populations of whale shark and manta ray had been decimated in the Philippines, a ban prohibiting the harvesting of mantas was imposed in 1998.
 But this was short-lived.
 4 years later, due to the lack of resources to implement a sustainable management system, and political pressures from fisherman, the ban was lifted.